Duke lacrosse rape hoax: ESPN documentary: Fantastic Lies

-The 2016 documentary film Fantastic Lies, which centered around the case and its aftermath, was part of ESPN's 30 for 30 film series.
+The 2016 documentary film Fantastic Lies, which centered on the case and its aftermath, was part of ESPN's 30 for 30 film series.
 It premiered on March 13, 2016, exactly 10 years after the lacrosse players hosted the house party where Mangum claimed she was raped.

 Among the journalists invited to contribute was ESPN college basketball analyst and Duke graduate Jay Bilas, who in his other capacity as a practicing attorney later wrote a letter to the university administration criticizing their handling of the entire case and describing president Brodhead as "incapable of effectively leading Duke into the future."
 Crystal Mangum was approached by the film crew to tell her side of the story and agreed to do so, but prison officials would not allow her to be filmed.
 None of the players involved in the case appeared in the film, but Seligmann's parents and Finnerty's father did.